 \textit{\textbf{Part 3.
-Fine-grained Trace Evidence}}: To equip LMMs with the ability to seamlessly respond to diverse forensic queries from users, we decompose and reformat the reasoning data in FakeChain into a variety of visual instructions, structured in narrative or multiple-choice question (MCQ)~\cite{schwenk2022okvqa} formats.
-This transformation is facilitated by GPT-4o~\cite{gpt4} and Mistral~\cite{jiang2023mistral}, whose complementary strengths ensure a diverse distribution of instructional corpus.
-As illustrated in Fig.~\ref{fig:fakeinstruct}(c), the dataset includes authenticity-related VQAs covering \textit{what}, \textit{how}, \textit{yes-or-no}, and \textit{imperative} question types.
-These questions pertain to perceptual adjectives (\textit{e.g.}, unnatural, misaligned), questionable visual attributes (\textit{e.g.}, smudge, shape), regions of occurrence (\textit{e.g.}, right eye, apple skin), or contextual knowledge (\textit{e.g.}, shadow in wrong directions).
-The MCQs comprise one correct answer alongside multiple plausible yet misleading distractors, thereby enhancing models’ ability to discern subtle visual cues while mitigating misconceptions.
+Fine-grained Trace Evidence}}: To help LMMs handle diverse forensic queries, we decompose FakeChain into visual instructions in both narrative and multiple-choice (MCQ) formats.
+This transformation is facilitated by GPT-4o~\cite{gpt4} and Mistral~\cite{jiang2023mistral}, whose complementary strengths improve instructional diversity.
+As illustrated in Fig.~\ref{fig:fakeinstruct}(c), this subset covers authenticity-related questions in \textit{what}, \textit{how}, \textit{yes-or-no}, and \textit{imperative} forms, targeting perceptual adjectives, questionable visual attributes (\textit{e.g.}, shape), regions of occurrence (\textit{e.g.}, right eye), or contextual knowledge (\textit{e.g.}, shadows in the wrong direction).
+Each MCQ comprises one correct answer and several plausible misleading distractors, encouraging sensitivity to subtle cues while reducing misconceptions.
+This part contains about 715K instructions.